 Two types of purifiers: filters and sanitizers

 There are two types of air purifiers—filters and sanitizers—though some combine both in one product (1).
-Filters, most effectively, high-efficiency particulate-arresting (HEPA) filters, remove physical particles like dust, pollen and smoke from the air.
+Filters, most effectively, high-efficiency particulate-arresting (HEPA) filters, remove physical particles like dust, pollen, and smoke from the air.
 This can help alleviate symptoms for people with allergies or sensitivities, as it removes irritants before they can be inhaled (1).
 HEPA filters function by withdrawing and trapping at least 99.97% of particles that are 0.3 microns in diameter (though some can remove particles as small as 0.01 microns in diameter) within fibers found in the filter (4).

 Many air filter models include not only replaceable HEPA filter modules for various particle sizes, but also coarse particulate pre-filters as well as chemical, gas and odor charcoal filters.
 Pictured is a filter brand Ellen has used at home for 20 years.

 Sanitizing air purifiers, on the other hand, kill pathogens such as spores, viruses, and bacteria, and most do so via UV light exposure.
-This can eliminate the root causes for infection and illness (1).
+This can eliminate the root causes of infection and illness (1).
 Sanitizing air filters function by exposing microbes to UV light, which destroys critical components of these pathogens and inactivates or kills them (2).

 Do filters work against SARS-CoV-2?

 Coronaviruses are incredibly small, ranging in diameter between 60 nanometers to 140 nanometers (3).
 This puts it at the very end of the range of particle size the HEPA filter is able to remove.
-This means the HEPA filter may not be 100% effective against coronavirus, but can eliminate a large portion (99.94-99.97%) of aerosol-transmitted virus if the filter is run for long periods of time (1).
+This means the HEPA filter may not be 100% effective against coronavirus but can eliminate a large portion (99.94-99.97%) of the aerosol-transmitted virus if the filter is run for long periods of time (1).
 Be sure to choose a filter rated for smaller particles and make sure you have enough filters for every room.

 Research has shown that UV radiation exposure destroys the outer protein coat of the SARS Coronavirus, a cousin of the current SARS-CoV-2 virus (2).
 This suggests that sanitizing air purifiers may be somewhat effective against the coronavirus, though there is no current scientific consensus on the matter, and the efficacy of UV radiation against the virus may also depend on dose and intensity (2).